Ursa Major (character)

 Ursa Major (Большая Медведица, Mikhail Uriokovitch Ursus) is a fictional character, a mutant appearing in American comic books published by Marvel Comics.
 The character has been depicted as a member of the Soviet Super-Soldiers.

-The character appeared as a human in the live-action Marvel Cinematic Universe film Black Widow (2021), portrayed by Olivier Richters.
+The character appeared in the live-action Marvel Cinematic Universe film Black Widow (2021), portrayed by Olivier Richters.

 Publication history

 Ursa Major first appeared in The Incredible Hulk (vol. 2) #258 (April 1981), and was created by writer Bill Mantlo and artist Sal Buscema.

 Fictional character biography

 Born in Blagoveshchensk, Mikhail Ursus is one of the first known Soviet mutants to survive past childhood, due to the government killing mutants when their powers first manifested.
 This is because he was abandoned at a young age and grew up in the forest.

-Ursus was among the first mutants trained by scientist Piotr Phobos, who convinced the government of the value of superhumans serving the state.
-Unknown to either side, Phobos had built a device to siphon the energy from his students and empower himself.
-The process tended to kill the subjects after a time, and Phobos explained their deaths as training casualties.

-Ursus, Darkstar and Vanguard, Phobos' best-trained students, became founding members of the Soviet Super-Soldiers, a team of government agents.
+Ursus, Darkstar, and Vanguard, Piotr Phobos' best-trained students, become founding members of the Soviet Super-Soldiers, a team of government agents.
 After discovering Phobos' plan to spread radiation across the Soviet Union to create more mutants whose powers he could eventually siphon, the Super-Soldiers turn against him and bring him before the government to stand trial.

-Although the Super-Soldiers resolved to remain together as a team, they vowed to never again unquestioningly serve the state.
-They have subsequently undertaken one government mission, but generally act independently.
-They were based in a scientific fortress in the region of Khystym.

-Ursa Major later battled the Red Ghost alongside the Soviet Super-Soldiers.
-With the Soviet Super-Soldiers, he was dispatched to capture Magneto, and battled the X-Men and the Avengers.
-With Vanguard and Darkstar, Ursa Major later attempted to defect to the United States, but they were beaten comatose by the Supreme Soviets.

-Later, Ursa Major followed Vanguard into the employ of General Tskarov, a communist sympathizer who wanted to undermine American business along the East coast.
-They only agreed, however, in order to find the missing Darkstar, who (as Ursa later discovered) was in fact being experimented on in Tskarov's own laboratory.
-Ursa, Darkstar, and Vanguard then joined the Black Widow and Daredevil in defeating Tskarov.

-Ursa Major is one of the few mutants in the world to retain their powers after Decimation.
-Ursa Major returns as part of the Winter Guard, helping them and War Machine fight off a Skrull attempt to steal Russian nuclear bombs.
-Despite orders to the contrary, the entire Guard assists War Machine in killing or driving off the invaders.
+Although the Super-Soldiers remain together as a team, they refuse to unquestioningly serve the state again.
+Ursa Major is one of the few mutants in the world to retain their powers after Decimation, when most mutants lost their powers.